Trump’s Efforts to Hide Cash From NY AG Shot Down in Court

 However, the AG’s lawsuit strikes at the heart of Trump’s image—and his wallet.
 James is attempting to kill the company by bleeding it dry.
 She’s seeking to hit it with a quarter billion dollars in fines and prohibit the company from operating in New York or raising money in what has become the financial capital of the world.

-Since the lawsuit was filed, the Trumps have been scrambling to limit the potential damage by trying to get Justice Engoron kicked off the case.
+Since the lawsuit was filed, the Trumps have scrambled to limit the potential damage by trying to get Justice Engoron kicked off the case.
 They’ve argued the case should be in New York state court’s commercial division rather than with Engoron, who typically presides over civil matters.

 However, Engoron has refused to budge, saying he is best prepared to judge these issues given that he’s already intimately familiar with the AG’s investigation of the Trump Organization that led to the lawsuit.
 The Trumps spent three years trying to dodge deposition interviews with investigators and refusing to turn over documents, and it was Engoron who repeatedly had to issue court orders forcing them to comply with the AG’s subpoenas.